 Hello!
 My name is TiAn and pronounced like “Tee-Ann”.
-I was born and raised in South Florida and moved to Colorado for college.
+I was born and raised in South Florida and moved to Colorado for college and never left.
 I have a Bachelor’s degree in English Literature from Fort Lewis College, as well as a Master’s degree in Information and Learning Technologies (with an emphasis on eLearning Design and Implementation) from the University of Colorado – Denver.
-I currently live in Denver with my husband, our little girl, and our Boston Terrier named Frankie.
+I currently live in Denver with my husband, our little girl, our Boston Terrier named Frankie, and our French Bulldog named Rumble.

-I currently lead a team of instructional designers at Adobe, where we design and develop multi-media learning and training materials for global sales enablement.
-Subject areas include onboarding, sales methodologies, marketing knowledge, and Adobe products and services.
-My team transforms complex, unorganized information into clear and effective multi-media instruction, producing portions of, or complete complex state-of-the-art instructional programs.
+I currently lead a team of instructional designers and sales trainers at ServiceNow, where we design and develop multi-media learning and training materials for global sales enablement.
+Subject areas include onboarding, manager development, role excellence, and sales methodologies, skills, processes, and tools.
+My team transforms complex, unorganized information into clear and effective multi-media instruction, producing complex, learner-centric instructional programs.